grinnell-cs/csc151-images/_readings/local-bindings.md

 Then it evaluates the expression.
 Then it updates the binding table.
 That may be a strange order, particularly in the middle of the procedure, but it tends to be useful at the top level.

+There's another reason we don't like local `define` statements; they break our mental model.
+In our mental model, we can always evaluate by substituting.
+But that assumes that we always have a single nested expression.
+The `define` means that we sometimes have multiple expressions that are not nested (the `define` statements and then the following expression).
+The semantics of that situation is much less clear.

 ## Self checks